jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 $$

-In Haskell, the following definition is found in `Control.Functor.Algebra` which corresponds to an F-algebra.
+In Haskell, the following definition is found in `Control.Functor.Algebra` which corresponds to an $F$-algebra.

 ```
 type Algebra f a = f a -> a
 ```

-The F-algebra is called an *initial F-algebra* when there exists a unique morphism from the initial F-algebra to all other F-algebras i.e. there is only one.
+The $F$-algebra is called an *initial* when there exists a unique morphism from itself to all other $F$-algebras i.e. there is only one.

-The category of F-algebras constitutes F-algebras as objects and the F-algebra homomorphisms, the morphisms.
-The category can be used to model how the data structure i.e. lists or trees can be transformed.
-The initial algebra of the category corresponds to our initial data structure and the algebras correspond to the function that can be performed on the data structure.
+The category of $F$-algebras, denoted $\mathbb{ALG}(F)$, constitutes $F$-algebras as objects and the
+$F$-algebra homomorphisms, the morphisms.
+The category can be used to model how the data structure i.e. lists or trees, can be transformed.
+The initial algebra of the category corresponds to our data structure and the algebras correspond to the function that can be performed on the data structure.

 ### Products and Coproducts
-Many new data types can be formed from composition or tupling existing datatypes together.
-These concept exists in a category-theoretic perspective called: products and coproducts.
+Many new data types can be formed from composition or by tupling existing datatypes together.
+This concept exist in a category-theoretic perspective called: products and coproducts.

-Product of two objects $A, B$ in a category theory is formalised to capture the same concept as another constructions in other areas of mathematics e.g. the cartesian product in set theory.
+The product of two objects $A$ and $B$ in a category theory is formalised to capture the same concept as other constructions in mathematics such as the cartesian product in set theory.
 It
 (a product of two objects) is defined as:

 * an object: denoted $A \times B$.